 - Place the shaped meatballs on the prepared baking sheet, not touching each other.
-Bake 15 minutes.
+Bake them until they are cooked through, about 15 minutes.

 - Meanwhile, in a medium saucepan, whisk together the sauce ingredients.
 5 minutes before meatballs should be done, heat the sauce gently over medium-low heat.
 If the sauce seems too thick, add a tablespoon or two of water.

 - When the meatballs are done, use tongs to transfer them to the sauce.
 Gently toss to coat.
 Serve immediately.

 ❤️ Let's connect!
 Follow me on Pinterest, Facebook, TikTok, YouTube, Instagram, or Twitter.